duckietown/docs-opmanual_developer/book/opmanual_developer/30_projects/01_architecture_api.md

 device, the architecture API can be build manually by following the next steps:

 ### Building the Python library {#build-lib}
-- Fork or clone the latest `duckietown/dt-commons` Github repository
-- Build the `dt-commons` module that includes the library on your device:
+Fork or clone the latest `duckietown/dt-commons` Github repository.
+Then build the `dt-commons` module that includes the library on your device:

     laptop $ dts devel build --arch arm32v7 -H ![HOSTNAME].local

 ### Building the architecture API module {#build-api}
-- Fork or clone the latest `duckietown/dt-architecture-api` Github repository
-- Build the architecture API on your device:
+Fork or clone the latest `duckietown/dt-architecture-api` Github repository.
+Then build the architecture API on your device:

     laptop $ dts devel build -f --arch arm32v7 -H ![HOSTNAME].local

-- Run the architecture API on your device:
+Now run the architecture API on your device:

     laptop $ docker -H ![HOSTNAME].local run -it --rm --network="host" -e DEBUG=1 -v /data:/data -v /var/run/avahi-daemon/socket:/var/run/avahi-daemon/socket -v /var/run/docker.sock:/var/run/docker.sock duckietown/dt-architecture-api:VERSION-arm32v7

-The module should start running in debug a.k.a. developer mode.
+The module should start running in debug (a.k.a. developer) mode.

 ### Controlling the Architecture API {#control-api}
 With a successful launch of the architecture API module and inclusion of the necessary libraries, the following HTTP template request can be entered in any browser followed by one of the endpoints found below, and will return a specific JSON response message:

-    http:// ![HOSTNAME].local:8083 ![endpoint]
+    http:// ![HOSTNAME].local:8083![endpoint]

 <div figure-id="tab:api-endpoints-tab" markdown="1">
   <style>